Digital cruising and the baths

 Sniffies brings more, younger people into the bathhouse

-With the arrival of Sniffies and its dynamic, live map, bathhouses become part of the digital cruising landscape in a way that they haven’t before: They become fixed locations where people are actively hooking up.
-We can see if there might be a crowd there — and we can interact in the chat related to each place to plan our visits and encounters in advance.
+With the arrival of Sniffies and its dynamic, live map, bathhouses become part of the digital cruising landscape in a way that they haven’t before: They become fixed locations where people are actively hooking up — what Sniffies calls “Places” on their map.
+We can see if there might be a crowd there and use that information to help us decide whether to go.

 Sniffies tends to appeal strongly to the under-40 crowd, but increasingly I’m seeing people of all ages using it as a real-time decision-making tool — not just a hook-up site: